Boone to celebrate 10th Annual Doc Watson Day virtually

-This year, due to state and local restrictions and for public health and safety, Doc Watson Day will be celebrated virtually with archive videos and recorded greetings posted on the Jones House website and social media pages.
+This year, due to state and local restrictions and for public health and safety, Doc Watson Day will be celebrated virtually.

 Arthel Lane “Doc” Watson was a native of Watauga County and made a name for himself busking along the streets and storefronts of downtown Boone.
 Blind since early childhood, Doc pioneered his signature flatpicking style of guitar playing by mimicking upbeat fiddle tunes.